Gys/cmdscanner/README.md

 ### Go Official Package Inclusion

 With the `-include-go-official` flag, the tool will include scanning packages from the Go project itself (those with paths starting with `golang.org/`).

+### Package Skipping

+Use the `-skip` flag to specify a comma-separated list of packages to skip during scanning.

 ### Go Module Cache